OVS-Kernel Hardware Acceleration

 Legacy

-In this mode, performance can be higher in comparison to Metadata.
+Legacy matching does not affect performance to the extent that metadata matching does.
 It can be used only if SR-IOV live migration or dual port RoCE are enabled/used.

 Set legacy: